A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers

 The boundary conditions are

 so that radiation enters the pipe at the left side of the domain.
 We use a Level Symmetric $S_{12}$ angular quadrature set.
-The zero and scale \cite{hamilton2009negative} negative flux fixup, a sweep compatible method that zeros out negativity and rescales so that particle balance is preserved, is used inside the transport inversion to ensure positivity.
+The zero and scale \cite{hamilton2009negative} negative flux fixup -- a sweep-compatible method that zeros out negativity and rescales so that particle balance is preserved -- is used inside the inversion of the streaming and collision operator to ensure positivity.

-A VEF solution to the crooked pipe using the IP method with $p=2$ is shown in Fig.~\ref{fig:cp_sol} where a non-uniform mesh is used to adequately resolve the interface between the optically thin pipe and the optically thick wall.
-Here, we see that VEF does capture the ``shadow'' induced by the radiation turning the corner around the inner wall.
-A radiation diffusion solution would non-physically show illumination on the back side of the wall.

-The outer fixed-point and inner linear iterative efficiency is demonstrated by refining in $h$ and $p$.
-Note that to simplify the refinement process we use a uniform mesh.
+The efficiency of the outer fixed-point and inner linear iterations is investigated by refining in $h$ and $p$ on a uniform mesh of quadrilateral elements that is aligned with the materials.
 The outer solver is Anderson-accelerated fixed-point iteration with two Anderson vectors.
 Anderson acceleration is not required for convergence on this problem but does provide more uniform convergence in $h$.
 Since the mesh is orthogonal, the transport equation is fully inverted at each outer iteration.
 This allows use of the low memory variant so that the storage cost of Anderson acceleration is two scalar flux-sized vectors.